joiellantero/auto-create-django-project/README.md

 ---
 ## Features
 - creates the project folder
-- create the django project with the name specified by the user
+- creates the django project with the name specified by the user
-- create a github repository for your project
+- creates a github repository for your project

 ## Setup
 - grab your copy by cloning the repo: `https://github.com/joiellantero/auto-create-django-project.git`